 This is a protected area with a difference - the full involvement of people.
 Iwokrama is exceptional among conservation organizations because it joins with local people in every aspect of its work.
 From research to business, Iwokrama ensures local economic and social benefits from forest use and conservation.
-The Forest is in the homeland of the Makushi people, who have lived here and used the forest for thousands of years.
-People are a vital part of the ecosystem, and the success of Iwokrama relies on the ownership of local people and the combined skills of specialists and communities.
+The Forest is in the homeland of the forest for thousands of years.
+People are a vital part of the ecosystem, and the success of lwokrama relies on the ownership of local people and the combined skills of specialists and communities.
 Iwokrama does what so many International conventions have acknowledged as best practice.
 It has begun conservation locally and integrated conservation into national development.